er1/s228/README.md

 ## Flip-Flops

-Latches are level triggered which in the case of D latches, means that when the level of E is high (E = 1) it stores the value from D which may change change while E is high.
+Latches are level-triggered which in the case of D latches, means that when the level of E is high (E = 1) it stores the value from D which may change change while E is high.
 This is not an ideal behaviour because we would like to sample a particular value at a particular time.
 This behavior is called edge-triggered and is the moment when a value changes in a particular direction.
 The positive edge or rising edge is when a value goes from 0 to 1 and the negative edge or falling edge is when a value goes from 1 to 0.

-A flip-flop is two chained D type latches such that the D input for the second comes from the Q output of the first.
+A flip-flop is two chained D-type latches such that the D input for the second comes from the Q output of the first.
 E is inverted for the second one.
 This means that at all times, E is keeping the value locked for exactly one of the latches in the flip-flop.

 [Wikipedia Page on Flip-Flops](http://en.wikipedia.org/wiki/Flip-flop_%28electronics%29)